The-Lone-Druid/dose-mate/README.md

 # DoseMate App

+## Figma Design

+An MVP level of design is being made available, ofcourse we'll be making changes to it as we go along.
+You can view the design by clicking on this [link](https://www.figma.com/design/JDs93zfgDervH7fCXdtQHa/DoseMate-App?node-id=2-5&t=Y6sSYSN2A0WhNwBk-0).

 ## Learn Expo's Latest Major Updates

 Make sure to clickk on this [link](https://docs.expo.dev/get-started/start-developing/) to learn more about Expo's latest major updates.
 Expo has made some major changes to the way you build, routing and deploy your app.